zhanglab/memonet/README_chapter1.md

 - Download to: ~/Downloads/RNAseq/data/AIBS_data
 - Rename the files to: aibs_barcodes.tsv, aibs_genes.tsv, aibs_matrix.mtx

-# Pre-processing
+# Pre-processing of memonet data
-## Aggregate the data of all mice
+## Aggregate the data of all mice using Cell Ranger commands
-Use the aggr command to combine the data of all mice
+Use Cell Ranger's aggr command to combine the data of all mice:
-- Wd: RNAseq/data/memonet_data
+- Wd: ~/Downloads/RNAseq/data/memonet_data
 - Generate a libraries.csv file with the locations of each mouse's data, in the following format:
 ![](embedded_images/libraries.csv.png)
   - the order of rows determines the suffix attached to the barcodes of each mouse (in order to differentiate which mouse is which in the combined file), ie mouse 262 will have -1, 263 -2, etc